ssbande/minesweeper/README.md

 Typescript, Express, Jest

 ###### Next Plans:
+* Add a custom level where create API can take input of number of rows and columns
 * Refactor code to have Validators and Decorators implemented on the methods
 * Pull out the interface / Types / Enums to a common place so that both the API and Web APP can refer to the same place.
+* To send the response in a JWT format which can then further be decided with a public key

 ###### Issues faced:
 * While writing tests, mongo save document mocking was not working.
 Thus have skipped tests along those for future fixes